yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ## Workflows
 Here we describe the workflows used to create/provision new or existing buckets and to delete/de-provision buckets.

 >  Note: Per [Non-Goals](#non-goals), access management is not within the scope of this KEP.
 ACLs, access policies, and credentialing should be handled out of band.
-Buckets may be configured to allow access for specific namespaces.

 ### Create
 _Create_ covers creating a new bucket and/or granting access to an existing bucket.
 In both cases the `Bucket` and `BucketAccess` resources described above are instantiated.